pokercatt/accomofuture/README.md

 # accomofuture
-Site built with the purpose to demonstrate CSS Grid implementation.
+This site is built by Tim Narimanov in order to demonstrate the power of CSS Grid.